StanleyWorks/hikes-and-trails/README.md

 Credits

 This project was started by [@StanleyMasinde](https://github.com/StanleyMasinde).
 Want to be listed here?
-Contribute something cool 🫶
+Contribute something cool.

 ⸻